kgisl/pythonFDP/manual/lab4-kgashok.py.md

 0. How to calculate midpoint of a list?
 Which operator is most relevant?
 1. Both `Linear search` and `Binary search` expect that the input list to be always sorted.
 If the list is not sorted, both algorithms will not work.
 True or False?
 Explain.
+2. The `bisection` algorithm (available in the Python standard library as the `bisect` module is useful for many applications).
+Use it to code up the Student Grading challenge available at http://j.mp/gradeCD.
+First read the **instructions** file for problem statement.

 ## Post-Lab Questions